IABTechLab/uid2docs/docs/sharing/sharing-best-practices.md

   - UID2 token length: 500 characters.

+- Never store raw UID2s or UID2 tokens with their associated [DII](../ref-info/glossary-uid.md#gl-dii) (emails or phone numbers).

 ## Decryption Key Refresh Cadence for Sharing

 If you're using an SDK, defining the schedule for refreshing the sharing keys is part of setup.